-Interest expense, net.
-Interest expense consists primarily of interest on our outstanding indebtedness, uncommitted credit facility fees and the amortization of our debt issuance costs reduced by interest income, if any.
+Interest (income) expense, net.
+Interest (income) expense consists primarily of interest income earned on the excess cash invested in money market funds, reduced by interest on our outstanding indebtedness, uncommitted credit facility fees and the amortization of our debt issuance costs.